guohongbin-git/awsome-ai-sdlc/docs/en/concepts-theory/README.md

 AI technologies are revolutionizing every stage of software development.
 From requirements analysis to design, implementation, testing, and maintenance, AI provides intelligent assistance to improve development efficiency and quality.

+- Automating repetitive tasks: AI can automate boilerplate code writing, documentation generation, test execution and other repetitive work to improve development efficiency
+- Improving software quality: AI can help detect errors, vulnerabilities and inefficiencies in code, and predict potential risks
+- Accelerating decision making and planning: AI can analyze historical data to provide more accurate project time estimates and resource allocation suggestions
+- Lowering the barrier to software development: AI tools can lower the programming barrier, enabling more people to participate in software development
+- Enhancing user experience and personalization: AI can analyze user data and behavior patterns to help develop software that better meets user needs

 ## AI-assisted Software Development Lifecycle

 AI enhances the entire SDLC process, including: